The books of Jim should have been a dire warning... but to whom?

 When will he start so we can eat?
 I'm hungry.

 I realized they all waited for me as was written in the third Book of Jim.
 I grabbed the fork, scooped up a few morsels, and placed it in my mouth.
 The savory spices and tender meat complimented each other well.
 I took a drink of bitter water and smiled.
 I nodded my approval.
-A cheer arose and the cacophony of bowls clattering on the table, water being poured, and chewing mixed together.
+A cheer arose and the whole assembly picked up their bowls and banged them upon the table.
+A cacophony of various sounds followed -- water being poured, raucous conversations, wooden spoons plopping the mushlin on plates and, of course, chewing.

 The villagers relaxed and the fear prevalent before, diminished.
 Several thoughts spoke of the Chickasee people, whom I inferred were this people’s enemy.
 I practiced singling out thoughts.
 Not surprisingly, it reminded me of trying to hear voices in a crowd.
 They have so many questions, but are so afraid to ask me.